Frequently asked questions about PDX Commons and links to other organizations

 DO I ALSO OWN A SHARE OF THE COMMUNITY?

 Yes.
 Along with other households, you own an undivided share of the common spaces, which include a dining/meeting room with a commercial-style kitchen, living room/library, media room with large-format TV screen, craft and exercise room, laundry room, tool room, bike storage room, office, garage and storage cages, courtyard, roof deck, patio, gardens, hallways, walkways, elevator and utility areas.
-You own your own parking space if you have one.
+You own your own parking space if you have one (most members do).

 HOW MUCH DOES IT COST?